grafana/grafana/docs/sources/getting-started/getting-started.md

 ## Step 2: Log in

-To login to Grafana for the first time:
+To log in to Grafana for the first time:

 1. Open your web browser and go to http://localhost:3000/.
 The default HTTP port that Grafana listens to is `3000` unless you have configured a different port.
 1. On the login page, enter `admin` for username and password.
 1. Click **Log In**.
-1. If login is successful, you will see a prompt to change the password.
+If login is successful, you will see a prompt to change the password.
 1. Click **OK** on the prompt, then change your password.

 > **Note:** We strongly recommend that you follow Grafana's best practices and change the default administrator password.
 Don't forget to record your credentials!